Help Center

 Paragraphs, headings, captions, etc.

-Top-level container for sections.
+Top-level container for rows.
 Can be renamed for organization

-Group related sections, apply shared backgrounds, and organize your email structure
+Group related rows, apply shared backgrounds, and organize your email structure

 Did this answer your question?